 2.343 Over-Spray ― Sprayed paint which misses the surface to be coated.
 Although often unavoidable, much can be done towards reducing overspray by skillful manipulation of the spray gun trigger.

-P

 2.344 Paint ― A pigmented material, which when applied in a liquid form to, a surface, forms after a time a dry adherent film.
 The following main types are recognized:

-Oil paint ― A paint that contains drying oil or oil varnish as the basic vehicle ingredient.
+Oil paint ― A paint that contains drying oil or oil varnish as the basic vehicle ingredient;

-Water paint ( emulsion paint ) ― A paint that contains a water emulsion or dispersion as the vehicle.
+Water paint ( emulsion paint ) ― A paint that contains a water emulsion or dispersion as the vehicle; and